 How many times have you wanted to listen to a certain song?
 Look up quick DIY tips?
-Or reviews of a business you’re interested in?
+Or product reviews?
+Often, the first thing you look for is video content.

-While video-streaming sites like YouTube and Vimeo may once have been seen as the domain of piano-playing cats, dancing hamsters and rants about popstars, it’s now a powerful marketing tool.
+Video-streaming sites like YouTube and Vimeo may once have been the domain of piano-playing cats, dancing hamsters and rants about popstars.
+Now they’re a powerful marketing tool.

 That’s a huge proportion of the market.